svmorris/WeirdHTTPServer/README.md

 # Why?

 I like building weird projects, and I enjoy proving to myself that programs, where the common consensus is "Do not build yourself but use a library," can still be built by regular people—albeit with much more limited features.
 For this reason, I am also considering attempting a custom SSL implementation for my server in the future.

----

-Let me know if you need further refinements!